AUGUST 17, 2012

-VANCOUVER, British Columbia – August 17, 2012 – Silvercorp Metals Inc. ("Silvercorp” or the “Company”) (TSX:SVM) (NYSE:SVM) reports that the New York County Supreme Court (the “Court”) yesterday granted motions to dismiss the defamation case Silvercorp filed last fall against short sellers and others responsible for publications falsely attacking Silvercorp.
+VANCOUVER, British Columbia – August 17, 2012 – Silvercorp Metals Inc. (“Silvercorp” or the “Company”) (TSX:SVM) (NYSE:SVM) reports that Supreme Court Justice Carol Edmead of the New York County Supreme Court yesterday granted motions to dismiss the defamation case Silvercorp filed last fall against short sellers and others responsible for publications falsely attacking Silvercorp.

-Silvercorp disagrees with the decision as the Court found the short and distort publications to be statements of opinion and not statements of purported fact; in other words the Court found that the attackers simply had the freedom to express their opinions pursuant their constitutional rights.
+Silvercorp disagrees with the decision where Justice Edmead ruled that the “short and distort” publications are statements of opinion and not statements of purported fact; in other words the defendants simply had the freedom to express their opinions pursuant to their constitutional rights.
 The Company has today filed an appeal in the Appellate Division of New York Supreme Court.

 Silvercorp is engaged in the acquisition, exploration, development and mining of high-grade silver-related mineral properties in China and Canada.
 Silvercorp is the largest primary silver producer in China through the operation of the four silver-lead-zinc mines at the Ying Mining District in the Henan Province of China.
 Silvercorp recently acquired the XBG and XHP silver-gold-lead-zinc mines nearby the Ying Mining District in Henan Province, further consolidating the region.
 Silvercorp has commenced production at its second production foothold in China, the BYP gold-lead-zinc project in Hunan Province, and is currently constructing the mill and related facilities in preparation for mining at the GC silver-lead-zinc project in Guangdong Province.
 In Canada, Silvercorp is preparing an application for a Small Mine Permit for the Silvertip high grade silver-lead-zinc mine project in northern British Columbia to provide a further platform for growth and geographic diversification.
 The Company’s shares are traded on the New York Stock Exchange (symbol: SVM) and Toronto Stock Exchange (symbol: SVM) and are included as a component of the S&P/TSX Composite and the S&P/TSX Global Mining Indexes.